-FotoWeb can transcode and play back audio and video files in your archives.
+FotoWeb can transcode and play audio and video files in your archives.

-To play back a video or audio file, you simply click on the Play icon on the thumbnail in FotoWeb Pro.
+To play a video or audio file, select the Play icon on the thumbnail in FotoWeb Pro.
 If necessary, use the slider at the top right of the screen to adjust the grid size to get a larger video thumbnail.

 Additional playback control in Filmstrip and Preview mode

-By going into Filmstrip or Preview mode (keyboard shortcuts F and P, respectively), additional playback control is available, as seen in the above screenshot.
+By going into Filmstrip or Preview mode (keyboard shortcuts F and P, respectively), additional playback control is available, as seen in the screenshot above.

 Play / Pause buttons - Start or pause playback.

 Volume control - Controls the output volume.
 Use the system control panel to choose between different speakers on your computer.

-Playback speed - Control the playback speed.
+Playback speed - Controls the playback speed.
 Speeds can be adjusted from 0,25x to 16x

 Reverse playback - Starts reverse playback from the current position in the clip.
 To control the speed of the reverse playback, set the speed first.

-Rotate video - Rotates the video on screen.
+Rotate video - Rotates the video on the screen.
 The original video file will not be affected - this is merely a practical feature.

 Skip frames - Use these controls to skip 1 or five frames forward or backward in the clip.

-Repeat - Repeats the clip from start when it's finished playing.
+Repeat - Repeats the clip from the start when it's finished playing.
 It will keep playing until you manually stop it.

 Snapshot - Store the current frame locally in .png format.